-It only takes a few simple steps to learn more about becoming a live kidney transplant donor.
+It only takes a few simple steps to learn more about becoming a living kidney transplant donor.

 Decades of kidney surgery excellence make Froedtert Hospital a recognized leader in offering kidney transplant donors outstanding outcomes, exceptional care and life-long post-procedure care.
 Dedicated transplant coordinators walk donors through every step related to donation and stay close to them following donation to support their recovery.